MakieOrg/Website/src/blogposts/v0.23.0/post.md

 f
 ```

-Annotations can come in a variety of styles which will also be expanded in the future.
+Annotations can come in a variety of styles, which will also be expanded in the future.
 Currently, lines and arrows of different shapes are supported:

 ```julia